$0 North Carolina Adoption Quick-Start Checklist

 Incomplete ICPC package: The most common delay.
 The sending-state attorney submits a package that is missing the receiving state's required forms or that includes a home study that has expired.
 Solution: Before the birth, confirm exactly what NC ICPC requires in their current ICPC packet checklist.

-Outdated home study: If your PPA was completed more than 18 months ago, it is invalid and the ICPC request will be declined.
-Solution: Track your PPA's expiration date and initiate a renewal before it lapses.
+Outdated home study: If your PPA was completed more than 18 months ago, it may need to be updated before the ICPC request can proceed.
+Solution: Track your PPA's expiration date and initiate an update before it lapses.

-Holiday and weekend timing: The three-business-day clock stops on weekends and federal holidays.
-A baby born on a Wednesday before Thanksgiving may trigger a waiting period that spans 10 calendar days even though only 3 business days technically elapsed.
+Holiday and weekend timing: The three-business-day clock does not run on weekends or legal holidays.
+A baby born near a weekend or holiday may face a wait longer than three calendar days even though only three business days technically elapse.
 Solution: Discuss this timing risk with your attorney in advance if the due date is near a holiday period.

 Jurisdiction confusion: Some families — particularly in independent adoptions — try to work directly with NC ICPC without routing through the sending state's ICPC office.
 This is procedurally incorrect.
 The sending state's ICPC office must transmit the packet.
 Solution: Ensure your attorney knows the correct submission chain.